punyaphatsura/The_Farmer_and_The_Viper/README.md

 ## Game Overview

-The Farmer’s farm is invaded by large herds of vipers.
+Large herds of vipers invade the Farmer’s farm.
 Instead of allowing the vipers to live in his field as they please.
 Instead, the farmer chose to fight for their honor and dignity. and want to destroy the myth that at the end of The Farmer and The Viper story must end by the farmer is bitten by the viper.